 QBE Malaysia regards its employees as one of the most important stakeholder groups as well as the key foundation to profitability and sustainability for the future.
-QBE Malaysia continues to invest in talent development, with several programmes being provided in 2017, including Industry Sponsorship Certification Programmes, Accelerated Professional Executive Programmes and Underwriting Academy Foundation Programmes with online modules.
+QBE Malaysia continues to drive talent development through several programmes in 2018, including Education Assistance programmes, Industry Technical courses and Underwriting Academy Foundation programmes with online modules.

-2018 Outlook
+2019 Outlook

+The Government has projected gross domestic product (GDP) to expand further at 4.9% in 2019.
 The industry expects the operating and business climate to be challenging with moderated growth in the general insurance industry.